VuePress EcosystemVuePress Ecosystem

 • Default: false

-• Details: Whether enable notation focus.
+• Details: Whether to enable notation focus.

 • Example: